Grace Hoeman: Return to the United States

 In 1950, Jansen returned to the United States and attended Yale University on scholarship.
 She met her second husband at Yale.
-In 1953 she earned a Masters in Public Health.
+In 1953 she earned a master's degree in Public Health.
 She went on to teach preventative medicine in Buffalo, New York, worked for the Erie County Health Department and later entered a residency at Syracuse University.
 Her second marriage ended in divorce at this time.

 Alaska

 In 1965, she began practicing anaesthesiology in Anchorage, Alaska where she began climbing mountains in earnest.
 On December 30, 1966, she married John Vincent Hoeman, a climber and naturalist.
 She made over 120 ascents in Alaska with her husband Vin Hoeman, including 20 first ascents.
 Five first ascents were made solo.

 In 1968, Grace and her husband Vin summited three days after the first summit of Mount Igikpak.
-That year, she accompanied her husband on a four person expedition of the first traverse of the Harding Icefield.
+That year, she accompanied her husband on a four-person expedition of the first traverse of the Harding Icefield.

-In 1969, she summitted Mount Rainier, as well as Orizaba and Chimborazo.
+In 1969, she summited Mount Rainier, as well as Orizaba and Chimborazo.
 That year, she aimed to accompany her husband to Dhaulagiri where he would ultimately lead an unsuccessful climbing expedition that led to his death.
 Due to her gender, Grace Hoeman was unable to join the expedition.

 Grace Hoeman was distraught after her husband's death, especially as she was unable to join him on the failed expedition.
 Hoeman dedicated her life to finishing her husband's unfinished work writing a guide to the highest peaks in all 50 states.

 In June 1969 she made a first summit of Alaska's Mount Kimball.

-"Denali Damsels"
+"Denali damsels"

 In 1970, Hoeman led a group of women to the first successful all-female summit of Denali via the West Buttress Route.
 Alongside Hoeman, the climbing party included Arlene Blum, Margaret Clark, Faye Kerr, Dana Joan Isherwood, and Margaret Young.
 They were known as the "Denali Damsels".
 During the descent, Hoeman collapsed at 19,500 feet, and was pulled to safety by her team.
 They later descended the mountain safely.